-What are you winning at in life?
+Where are you winning in life?
 This is the question I think we need to ask ourselves about our lives more often — what are we doing well and how could we do it even better?
 As born complainers, we like to focus on whatever we see as the negative parts of our lives, forgetting about the good stuff: the little things that keep us going and get us out of bed every morning; the things that, when combined, make up our reason for living; or perhaps the things that catch us by surprised and bring smiles to our faces when we need them most.

 “Just do it.”

 It’s fear that causes us to shy away from our dreams or from doing anything with our abilities.
 We see people who’re way farther ahead at the things we want to do and get discouraged.
 We see those far more skilled at our hobbies than we are, convincing ourselves that we’ll never get to that level.
 But more often than not, those people started from the very point you’re at now, with nothing, having yet to prove themselves to the world.
 I’ve applied this kind of thinking to live over and over, with varying degrees of success.
-Recent examples saw me…

 - …put together a video for a Manpacks-sponsored contest, where I goofily rapped about the products they offered but in the end won me a $900 gift certificate for their service

 The Internet changed the world that we live in by expanding the boundaries of our knowledge.
 We’re no longer trying to compete with the peers in our classrooms, offices or neighbourhoods alone — you might be the best in your neighbourhood, or even in your city, but the Internet has opened up a whole world of competition for people who do what you do!
 However.
-The reality we’re faced with is not meant to discourage you from trying — it’s meant to make you try HARDER.
+Your reality isn’t there to discourage you from trying — it’s there to make you try HARDER.
 So each time you fail, dust yourself off and try again.
 Stop telling yourself that you’re not good enough or getting dismayed when things don’t exactly go to plan.
 Work at it.
 Get better.
 And eventually — hey.
 You just might get it right, after all.